 Dear, dear Elie Wiesel....

-I first met you at a party in NYC, when I was 23 and, for the first time in my life, was taking myself seriously as a writer.
+I first met you at a party in NYC when I was 23 and, for the first time in my life, was taking myself seriously as a writer.
 I've never been the type to bubble and gush when meeting someone who is celebrated.
-And I looked polished and sophisticated in my forest green gown.
+And I looked poised and sophisticated in my forest green gown.
 But YOU were ELIE WIESEL.
-So as I shook your hand, and said hello?
-I babbled like Porky Pig!
-About your brilliance...about how I was seeking publication for my book for the parents of high-risk premies...and about your brilliance!
+So as I shook your hand and said hello?
+I babbled like Porky Pig.
+About your brilliance...about how I was seeking publication for my book for the parents of high-risk premies...and more about your brilliance.
 I was beyond mortified even as the words slipped out.

-No such luck!
-Two years later, I was standing with a friend at another event, and turned around just as you were entering the lobby.
+Until two years later, when I was standing with a friend at another event, and turned around just as you were entering the lobby.
 We looked at each other...you paused in the doorway...and I burst out laughing.

-"If you come in, I promise I won't even bubble and gush over you tonight."
+"If you come in, I promise I won't bubble and gush over you tonight."

 You got a huge smile...and walked into the event...beside us.